Student Loan Debt Relief in Ontario

 If it has been less than seven years since you were a student, your student loan will not be automatically discharged through bankruptcy or a consumer proposal.

-Filing a consumer proposal to reduce your student loan debt
+Filing a Consumer Proposal to reduce your student loan debt in Ontario

-Filing for a consumer proposal also provides you with numerous legal protections and financial benefits:
+Filing for a consumer proposal also provides you with numerous legal protections and financial benefits such as:

 Eliminating your student loan debt through bankruptcy